Updated: Jun 26

-Our clients are faced with a tough decision when it comes to circumcision.
-Once in midwifery care they are used to taking in all the information and making an educated decision.
+Our clients are faced with a tough decision when it comes to having a baby boy.
+Should we circumcise our baby?
+Once in midwifery care, they are used to taking in all the information and making an educated decision.
 The circumcision decision seems to have good information both for and against its practice and sorting through it can be challenging.
 There are also societal pressures, family emotions, and anxiety about making the wrong choice for your baby.
 We are going to sort through as much of that as we can here and leave you with some excellent resources to continue your own research, as well.

 What is male circumcision, and how is it viewed in the US?